 The student's program and placement are reviewed annually in an IPRC Review meeting held at the school.
-Alternate programs and placements may be considered, subject to parent(s)/guardian(s) agreement.
+Alternate programs and placements may be considered, subject to Parent(s)/Guardian(s) agreement.
 The following criteria must be considered when determining a change of placement:

-- Student performance and achievement
+• Student performance and achievement

 - Updated or new assessment information (e.g., academic, psychological, medical, etc.)

 - Student strengths and needs

 - Duration of the program offered

-- Parent/Guardian input (e.g., PACE program student may wish to return to their home school)
+- Parent(s)/Guardian(s) input (e.g., PACE program student may wish to return to their home school)

 - Availability of a suitable program